MorganSchmiedt/markdown/README.md

 - `onOrderedList`: Function called when an ordered list is parsed.
 - `onHorizontalLine`: Function called when a horizontal line is parsed.
 - `onQuote`: Function called when a quote is parsed.
-- `onReference`: Function called when a reference is parsed.
-The second argument contains the reference.
+- `onReference`: Function called when a footnote reference is parsed.
+The second argument contains the identifier.

 The first argument of the callbacks is always the parsed [element](#element-object):